KauzClay/docs-tap/cartographer-conventions/troubleshooting.hbs.md

    Where:

-   - The convention server was deployed as a `Deployment`
+   - The convention server was deployed as a `Deployment`.
    - `webhook` is the name of the convention server `Deployment`.
    - `convention-template` is the namespace where the convention server is deployed.